RandyKnapp/ValheimMods/EpicLoot/README.md

 ## Current Known Mod Conflicts

   * **BetterUI** ([Nexus](https://www.nexusmods.com/valheim/mods/189), [Thunderstore](https://valheim.thunderstore.io/package/Masa/BetterUI/)): You won't be able to see the magic item properties in the tooltip.
 Go to the BetterUI config and set `showCustomTooltips = false`.
+  * **Crafting With Containers** ([Thunderstore](https://valheim.thunderstore.io/package/abearcodes/CraftingWithContainers/)): Uses double resources when crafting, some other features break.
+Recommended to not use with EpicLoot.

 ## Known Bugs

+  * Multiplayer Issue: Some players connecting to a dedicated server cannot access Enchanting sections of the crafting menu.
+This issue is being investigated.
+  * Gamepad: Still some gamepad issues, especially when using other mods that change the inventory.

 ## TODO